Bath Assembly Rooms: Current use

-Today the rooms are owned by the National Trust and operated by Bath and North East Somerset Council.
-The main rooms are still available for hire for private functions.
-They are also used for concerts, including ones that are part of the Bath International Music Festival.
+Today the rooms are owned and operated by the National Trust.
+They are used currently used as a venue for partnership exhibitions and concerts, including ones that are part of the Bath International Music Festival.

-The basement of the building provides a home to the Fashion Museum, which was known before 2007 as the Museum of Costume.
+The basement of the building provided a home to the Fashion Museum, which was known before 2007 as the Museum of Costume, until its closure in October 2022.
 The collection was started by Doris Langley Moore, who gave her collection to the city of Bath in 1963.
 It focuses on fashionable dress for men, women and children from the late 16th century to the present day and has more than 30,000 objects.
 The earliest pieces are embroidered shirts and gloves from about 1600.

 The grandeur of the building make it a popular location for feature films and television series set in the Georgian period.
 The BBC have used it as a location for the filming of an adaptation of Northanger Abbey in 1986 and in 1995 Persuasion.
+The Assembly Rooms were also used as a location for several scenes in Bridgerton.